digipres/publications/ipres/ipres-2016/papers/ellipse-long-term-and-permanent-protection-and-accessibility-of.md

   will report our findings and solutions as well as the obstacles we encountered during the course of Project Ellipse.'
 creators:
-- Ohnesorge, Krystyna W.
+- Krystyna W. Ohnesorge
-- Mast, Alain
+- Alain Mast
-- Marciani, Chiara
+- Chiara Marciani
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:503167/download
 grand_parent: iPRES